-The varied manufacturing procedures used to make the Expanded Polystyrene and Extruded Polystyrene insulation can significantly impact their long-term effectiveness.
+The varied manufacturing procedures used to make Expanded Polystyrene and Extruded Polystyrene insulation can significantly impact their long-term effectiveness.
 It’s vital to remember that the variances can cause a structure to fail to work as intended.

-Polystyrene is a synthetic aromatic polymer created from the monomer styrene, generated from benzene and ethylene petroleum products.
+Polystyrene is a synthetic aromatic polymer created from monomer styrene, generated from benzene and ethylene petroleum products.
 Polystyrene comes in two forms: foamed and solid.
 Polystyrene is a colorless, transparent thermoplastic that is often used to manufacture foam board or beadboard insulation and loose-fill insulation made out of tiny polystyrene beads.
 Air makes up 95-98% of polystyrene foams.
 Because polystyrene foams are good thermal insulators, they’re commonly utilized in building insulation materials, including insulating concrete forms and structural insulated panel construction systems.

 Expanded polystyrene (EPS) is a closed-cell foam that is hard and durable.
 Around two-thirds of expanded polystyrene demand comes from the building and construction industry.
 It’s used to keep (cavity) walls, roofs, and concrete floors warm.
 Expanded polystyrene can be utilized in various applications due to its technical features such as low weight, rigidity, and formability, such as trays, plates, and fish boxes.